telerik/ajax-docs/knowledge-base/common-connect-radfileexplorer-or-radeditor-to-a-sql-database.md

 ## Description

-This article aims to show how to connect RadFileExplorer or RadEditor to a SQL databse.
+This article aims to show how to connect RadFileExplorer or RadEditor to a SQL database.

 ## Solution